| It is part of the generic features of most role-playing games that they

 material difference to myth-based narratives that are conjured into being

+in the mind and the imagination.
 In order to explore the connection of gameplay and agency to myth it

 is important to understand what makes for the creation of ‘worldness’.